Kulicke and Soffa Industries Inc. (KLIC) volume exceeds 0.47 million: A new investment opportunity for investors - News Daemon

 Kulicke and Soffa Industries Inc. (NASDAQ: KLIC) Trading Performance Indicators

-You can see what Kulicke and Soffa Industries Inc. (KLIC) is doing with its current performance indicators.
-In the most recent quarter, the stock posted a quick ratio of 4.60.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.73.
-Likewise, its price to free cash flow for the trailing twelve months is 7.94.
+Check out the current performance indicators for Kulicke and Soffa Industries Inc. (KLIC).
+In the past quarter, the stock posted a quick ratio of 4.60.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.96.
+Likewise, its price to free cash flow for the trailing twelve months is 8.99.

 Technical Analysis of Kulicke and Soffa Industries Inc. (KLIC)

-Analysing the last 5-days average volume posted by the [Kulicke and Soffa Industries Inc., KLIC], we can find that recorded value of 0.49 million was lower than the volume posted last year of 0.55 million.
-As of the previous 9 days, the stock’s Stochastic %D was 87.02%.
-Additionally, its Average True Range was 1.74.
+Compared to the last year’s volume of 0.58 million, its volume of 0.57 million showed lagged in the last five days.
+As of the previous 9 days, the stock’s Stochastic %D was 95.83%.
+Additionally, its Average True Range was 1.79.

-During the past 100 days, Kulicke and Soffa Industries Inc.’s (KLIC) raw stochastic average was set at 81.80%, which indicates a significant decrease from 83.28% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 42.23% in the past 14 days, which was lower than the 43.33% volatility it showed in the past 100 days.
+During the past 100 days, Kulicke and Soffa Industries Inc.’s (KLIC) raw stochastic average was set at 96.71%, which indicates a significant increase from 94.35% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 42.01% in the past 14 days, which was lower than the 44.15% volatility it showed in the past 100 days.

-At the time of writing, stock’s 50-day Moving Average is $45.73, while its 200-day Moving Average is $46.20.
-Now, the first resistance to watch is $48.65.
-This is followed by the second major resistance level at $49.32.
-The third major resistance level sits at $49.88.
-If the price goes on to break the first support level at $47.42, it is likely to go to the next support level at $46.86.
-Now, if the price goes above the second support level, the third support stands at $46.19.
+At the time of writing, stock’s 50-day Moving Average is $46.22, while its 200-day Moving Average is $46.06.
+Nevertheless, the first resistance level for the watch stands at $51.72 in the near term.
+At $52.21, the stock is likely to face the second major resistance level.
+The third major resistance level sits at $52.67.
+If the price goes on to break the first support level at $50.77, it is likely to go to the next support level at $50.31.
+Now, if the price goes above the second support level, the third support stands at $49.82.

 Kulicke and Soffa Industries Inc. (NASDAQ: KLIC) Key Stats